ibrahim-601/bangla_person_name_extractor/README.md

 [
     {
         "tokens": ["ইব্রাহীম", "ভালো", "কোডিং", "পারে", "।"],
-        "tags": ["B-PERSON", "O", "O", "O", "O"],
+        "tags": ["B-PER", "O", "O", "O", "O"],
     },
 ]
 ```
+N.B.: We found that some words in data_1 has no tag tag for it, so we will remove those tokens.
+Also some sentence have extra tags, we will remove those also.
+There are many more issues in the data i.e. there is a person name but it is tagged as `O`, same person name is tagged as `PERSON` in some sentence and tagged as `O` in other sentence, etc. We will ignore these as we have limited time for the submission.

-After this we will convert `IOB` notation into `BLIOU` notation and then we will remove all NER tags other than `Person` tags.
+After this we will convert `IOB` notation into `BLIOU` notation and we will also remove all NER tags other than `Person` tags.
+We will changes all `x-PERSON` tag to `x-PER` tag for consistancy across data.

+N.B.: After removing other tags than `Person` we have some sentences with `Person` and some sentences with `O` tags only (which actually means no tag).
+To prevent skewness is data we will make train, test, validation sets from those two categories seperately.

+N.B.: The tokenizer we created from bert tokenizer treat all punctuations as token.
+Which leads to converting `মো.`, `ডা.`, `কো-অপারেটিভ` into `মো` and `.`, `ডা` and `.`, `কো` and `-` and `অপারেটিভ` respectivly.
+This results into inconsistency in token lengths and tag lengths.
+We will think of an way to resolve this.